 Kingsway Solar Farm

-Approval for the project is being sought be Kingsway Solar Farm Limited.
-Because it’s such a large project it is not going to be handled by the usual planning application process, instead it is classed as a Nationally Significant Infrastructure Project (NSIP) for which there is a GOV.UK webpage at
+Because the proposed Kingsway Solar Farm is such a large project it is not going to be handled by the usual planning application process, instead it is classed as a Nationally Significant Infrastructure Project (NSIP) for which there is a GOV.UK webpage at

 https://national-infrastructure-consenting.planninginspectorate.gov.uk/projects/EN010165

-The application is expected to be submitted in early 2026.
-The project is currently at the pre-application stage, during which the applicant must consult with people and organisations in the area.
+You can read more about the process for handling an NSIP below.
+For now though, it’s important to understand that Kingsway’s project is currently at the pre-application stage, during which the applicant must consult with people and organisations in the area.
 They must also create detailed documents about the impact the project could have on the environment.

 You can find out more about the pre-application stage here.